PlotPyStack/guiqwt/doc/overview.rst

 Overview
 ========

-Based on `python-qwt` (plotting widgets for Python-Qt graphical user interfaces) and on the scientific modules `NumPy` and `SciPy`, `guiqwt` is a Python library providing efficient 2D data-plotting features (curve/image visualization and related tools) for interactive computing and signal/image
+Based on `PythonQwt` (plotting widgets for Python-Qt graphical user interfaces) and on the scientific modules `NumPy` and `SciPy`, `guiqwt` is a Python library providing efficient 2D data-plotting features (curve/image visualization and related tools) for interactive computing and signal/image